 All C-N students wishing to become teacher candidates in the C-N Teacher Education Program are expected to maintain a high level of professionalism at all times (both on C-N's campus and in P-12 school settings).
-For specific expectations, please see the Educator Disposition Assessment, but a few examples are as follows: professionalism in dress, respectful communication skills, appreciation and value of cultural and academic diversity, and a positive, enthusiastic attitude.
-At the end of each course where a practicum or student teaching occurs, faculty teaching the course check each Educator Disposition

-Assessment completed (by a cooperating teacher) on each student.
+For specific expectations, please see the Educator Disposition Assessment, but a few examples are: professionalism in dress, respectful communication skills, appreciation and value of cultural and academic diversity, and a positive, enthusiastic attitude.
+At the end of each course where a practicum or student teaching occurs, faculty teaching the course check each Educator Disposition Assessment completed (by a cooperating teacher) on each student.
 A score of '0' on any criteria resulting in a Failed Disposition does not necessarily lead to a Dispositions Warning but could, depending upon the situation and/or number of times a score of '0' is earned throughout clinical experiences.

-Any Carson-Newman faculty member may complete a Dispositions Warning Form for any student admitted to the Teacher Education Program.
+Any Carson-Newman faculty member may complete a Dispositions Warning Form for any teacher candidate who is admitted to the Teacher Education Program or for one who is planning to enter the program.
 The purpose of the warning is to correct problems before they become major stumbling blocks to success and to alert a teacher candidate that he/she needs to improve in an area of professional development.
-The intent is to be corrective rather than punitive; however, warnings may result in a teacher candidate not being able to continue in the Teacher Education Program.
+The intent is to be corrective rather than punitive; however, warnings may result in a student not being able to enter or continue in the Teacher Education Program.